It starts with a simple question:

 High growth tactic #1 – Guest-posting: You figure out which blogs your readers frequent and guest-post on them.

 But don’t just post about any topic.
 Post about a topic that you would write about on your own blog (remember your positioning).

 The people that love that post are the ones you want to subscribe to your site.

-I’ve written extensively about guest-posting effectively, so start with these guides:
+We’ve written extensively about guest-posting effectively, so start with these guides: